genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/06_number-field.md

 ```

 ### Get the user input
-In order to use a value input to this component, follow these two steps:
+In order to use a value that has been input to this component, follow these two steps:

 1. Create an `@observable` variable where you want to use this value: